 Non-certified contractors can perform geotechnical services that include the general examination of the subsurface to study and report the principles of soil and rock mechanics and investigate existing subsurface conditions and materials.
 In general, these types of studies would look at risks posed by site conditions when designing structure foundations and earthworks or to explore for minerals in the shallow subsurface.

 As you perform geotechnical services in Iowa, please be sensitive to our state's goal of protecting the groundwater resources.
 You should immediately plug any boreholes that won't be immediately excavated with proper bentonite or cementitious well sealing products.
-If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or local ordinances that place restrictions on the geotechnical drilling industry within our state - something that we all want to avoid.
+If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or local ordinances that place restrictions on the geotechnical drilling industry within our state.

 Please take note of this section if your company operates equipment in Iowa that uses hydraulically-powered, direct push machine technology that uses both static force and dynamic percussion force to advance sampling tools into the ground to facilitate subsurface sampling and soil investigations.